Police: July 4 mass shooting thwarted in Virginia's capital | Law-Order

 - Australia

-Police in Richmond, Virginia, said Wednesday that they thwarted a planned July 4 mass shooting after receiving a tip that led to arrests and the seizure of multiple guns.
+Police in Richmond, Virginia, said on Wednesday that they thwarted a planned July 4 mass shooting after receiving a tip that led to arrests and the seizure of multiple guns — an announcement that came just two days after a deadly mass shooting on the holiday in a Chicago suburb.

 Authorities announced the alleged plot in a news release, but did not release any additional information.
 Chief Gerald Smith planned a news conference for Wednesday afternoon.